-A student learns from their hard times:
+A student learns from hard times:

 A victim looks at everyone else and cries out, "Life isn't fair" but a student looks at life and says, "what happened to me could have happened to anyone."

-A victim feels sorry for himself
+A victim feels sorry for themselves

-A victim begs God to remove the problems of life so that he might be happy and a student has learned through the problems of life that God alone is the source of all true happiness.
+A victim begs God to remove the problems of life so that they might be happy and a student has learned through the problems of life that God alone is the source of all true happiness.

-That’s a real blood bought Christian believers position because we believe so much in the sovereignty of God that when hard times come, we know that God is at work for our good and His glory.
+That’s a real blood bought believers position because we believe so much in the sovereignty of God that when hard times come, we know that God is at work for our good and His glory.

 |Posted by No Compromise Ministries of Deliverance on March 15, 2018 at 4:15 PM||comments (0)|